 Figure 6: geometry of depth areas (source S-101 DCEG)

 For short isolated sections of Depth Contour features such as (fi), it is up to the producing authority whether to encode the small areas (efije and fghif) as separate Depth Area features, or to encode only the curve (fi) as a floating Depth Contour feature within a single Depth Area (abcda) having attributes depth range minimum value = 5 and depth range maximum value = 20.
 NOTE: In Figure 3, if the optional Depth Area features are encoded, the depth area (abcda) will be split into two separate Depth Area features (abgea) and (jhcdj), both having depth range minimum value = 5 and depth range maximum value = 20.

+Relation between surveys, depth areas and Quality of Bathymetric Data:

+A single survey will measure the seafloor in a certain area relative to Chart Datum.
+Resulting from this single survey, one or more depth areas will be created.
+Depth areas have two attributes (depth range minimum value, depth range maximum value).
+A collection of surveys will measure a wider area of the seafloor, resulting in probably more depth areas, depending on the slope of the seabed.
+This is called an association (semantic relationship between two or more classifiers that specifies connections among their instances).

+In practice many depth areas share the same Quality of Bathymetric Data value.
+In that case, we speak of an aggregation (special form of association that specifies a whole-part relationship between the aggregate (whole) and a component part).
+If a survey is carried out to a specific depth which is not bounded by a depth contour line, than the resulting Depth Area will have two separate Quality of Bathymetric Data values.

+ENCs should form a seamless coverage in the navigable waters of the producer’s area of responsibility.
+However, it is often impractical to do so for all ECDIS display scales, and therefore S-101 ENCs declare a scale range, which dictate between what scales the data can be used.

+When assigning meaningful Quality of Bathymetric Data information in an ENC, the Hydrographic Office should take into account the maximum display scale and minimum display scale.